iyotee/ytCropper/README.md

 Once all of the cropping is completed, the frames will be merged with the trimmed audio.

-The final video will be exported to a separate folder.
+The final video will be exported to the same folder.

 That's it folks !
 Enjoy it !